top of page

 Cooling towers play a vital role in regulating temperatures for various industrial processes, but they can also be significant energy consumers.
 Understanding energy usage in cooling towers is essential for optimizing performance and sustainability.
 In this post, we’ll explore the key factors influencing energy consumption, including water flow, airflow, and the effects of temperature and humidity.
-Additionally, we’ll discuss how Infinite Cooling’s innovative TowerPulse™ and WaterPanel™ technologies work together to reduce energy usage and increase efficiency.
+Additionally, we’ll discuss how Infinite Cooling’s innovative TowerPulse™ technology works to reduce energy usage and increase efficiency.
 By the end of this article, you’ll have a comprehensive understanding of how to improve the energy efficiency of cooling towers while minimizing environmental impact.

 How Cooling Towers Use Energy